“You are your best thing.”

 Movement Director

-In that conversation, magic happens.
 It’s not always about choreography in the traditional sense.
-Sometimes, what’s needed isn’t a set of steps, but a sense of breath — the lived, physical truth of a moment.
+Sometimes, what’s needed isn’t a set of steps, but a sense of breath and the lived, physical truth of a moment.
 Movement, when approached with care and attunement, can offer depth and resonance that elevates theatrical storytelling.
 It can hold what words cannot say.
 It can open emotional pathways, ground the work in the body, and give shape to the invisible.

 If I Have Loved Strangers - Photo by Ahron Foster